WeShap: Weak Supervision Source Evaluation with Shapley Values: Experiments

+Table \ref{tab:lf-rank} illustrates the superiority of WeShap values in ranking beneficial LFs.
+While WeShap does not consistently yield the optimal result, it demonstrates robust performance across diverse datasets.
+For both label model choices, WeShap achieves the highest average downstream model accuracy.
+Notably, WeShap exhibits particular efficacy when using Snorkel as the label model — a common PWS configuration in recent studies \cite{zhang2021wrench,hsieh2022nemo,zhang2022understanding}.
+In this scenario, WeShap outperforms the second-best metric (MC-Shap) by 1.4 points and the third-best metric (SIF) by 3.6 points on average while significantly reducing runtime, as demonstrated in Figure \ref{fig:runtime}.
+The most substantial improvement is observed in the Yelp dataset, where WeShap shows a remarkable 9.3-point increase over the next best metric.

-Although WeShap generally exhibits superior LF ranking performance, it occasionally produces suboptimal or near-random rankings.
-Thus, our focus shifts towards discerning scenarios where WeShap values reliably rank LFs.
-To achieve this, we delve into an analysis of the data distribution across the evaluated datasets and the characteristics associated with LFs.
+To discern scenarios where WeShap values reliably rank LFs, we analyze the data distribution across the evaluated datasets and the characteristics associated with LFs.
 Notably, we observe a strong correlation between WeShap's LF ranking performance and the smoothness of the training data.

 The smoothness assumption, a cornerstone in semi-supervised learning, posits that points in a high-dimensional space proximal to each other should share similar labels \cite{van2020survey}.
 To quantify data smoothness, we employ the silhouette coefficient \cite{rousseeuw1987silhouettes}, where a higher coefficient denotes superior smoothness.
 Given the varying factors affecting absolute end model accuracy across datasets, we assess WeShap's efficacy by measuring its average downstream model accuracy gain relative to a random baseline.
-A positive gain signifies WeShap's utility in identifying beneficial LFs, while a negative gain indicates its lack of effectiveness.

-Figure \ref{fig:acc-gain} depicts the silhouette coefficient plotted against the downstream model accuracy gain using the MV-KNN configuration.
-Evidently, a positive correlation ($r=0.825$) emerges between dataset smoothness and WeShap's accuracy gain.
+Figure \ref{fig:acc-gain} depicts the silhouette coefficient plotted against the downstream model accuracy gain in the proxy framework.
+Evidently, a positive correlation ($r=0.810$) emerges between dataset smoothness and WeShap's accuracy gain.
 The rationale lies in WeShap's utilization of KNN as the downstream model within the proxy pipeline, wherein the KNN model's performance directly hinges on data smoothness.
 Consequently, if the dataset exhibits poor smoothness, the KNN model's accuracy diminishes, thereby impairing its efficacy as a proxy model for identifying beneficial LFs.
+The low smoothness in the TREC dataset likely contributes to WeShap's poor performance, a finding corroborated by the inferior performance of the Sentence-BERT encoder on TREC, as reported in \cite{reimers2019sentencebert}.
+While the encoder's poor performance affects all evaluated metrics, it has a more pronounced effect on WeShap, which uniquely relies on the smoothness assumption, as previously discussed.